Get on with it

 Secondly, instead of renovating Monteriggioni, you now renovate Rome.
 In order to start renovating a district, you have to free it from Borgia influence, which involves killing the local Templar captain, then setting fire to a lookout tower.
 You can then put shops back into business, renovate monuments (e.g. the Coliseum) and sewer tunnels, which are a new addition to allow faster travel between the various districts, but also assign vacant buildings to various factions, thus strategically distributing groups of courtesans, mercenaries and thieves throughout the city.
 As if that weren’t enough, each faction now has a set of challenges Ezio can undertake (such as killing a certain number of guards with poison).
 There are various advantages to completing these (reduced hiring costs, new weapons), and they’re also needed for a trophy/achievement.

 Overall, I’d say that this game is a mixed bag.
-It does have its good moments, and after a while, you get into the old AC-swing of things.
+It does have its good moments and a great villain, and after a while, you get into the old AC-swing of things.
 On the other hand, it also shows distinct signs of getting bogged down by bling.
 I was already concerned about excessive variety in ACII, and ACB only adds more chips to the pile.
 Ultimately, you’ll still wind up with a mountain of cash and a boatload of optional things to accomplish that make you lose track of the overall goal.
 On the other hand, if you just go for the overall goal with as few distractions as possible, you’d end up with a rather meagre story, more akin to a scraggly, underfed pony than a well-groomed, healthy purebred.
 Desmond’s plotline does get a rather shocking twist at the very end, but apart from that, it’s still as dull as before and doesn’t help the rest of the game.
 I guess it’s not easy to deal with this sort of hybrid: crammed into ACII, the events would’ve felt inconsistent and tacked on.
 But, as a standalone game, it’s a bit too light, and, in the immortal words of Monty Python, I frequently found myself mentally telling Ezio to “get on with it”.
+Once again, though, I seem to be in the minority, as the fanbase has a very high opinion of this game, and some even say that it’s the best introduction to the series for a newcomer.
+So YMMV.